 At Colorado State University, an S grade represents a C or higher grade, while a U grade represents a D or F grade.
 Neither S nor U grades are used in calculating the CSU grade point average.
 To learn more about S/U grading, refer to the grading section in CSU’s catalog.

 Yes.
-You may select which eligible courses this will apply to for the Fall 2020 semester.
+You may select which eligible courses this will apply to for the Spring 2021 semester.
 If you do not make a selection, the traditional A though F grade will be retained as entered by your instructor.

 No, but it is strongly encouraged to discuss this with them in advance.
 It is best to contact them as early as possible to ensure response prior to the S/U selection deadline.

 Discuss any questions you may have with your academic advisor, academic success coordinator, and/or faculty advisor.
 Some departments may send out important information about the courses they do not recommend for the Satisfactory/Unsatisfactory grading option.
 Review those messages before making your decision.

 Be patient as we work through requests and update your record.
 You may check your Unofficial Transcript in RAMweb to verify all changes have been updated.

 Contact your instructor regarding any missing grades.
 The original grade must be entered by the instructor and be present on your RAMweb Grades page before you can select if you want the Satisfactory/Unsatisfactory grade option.

 On the Grades page where you originally selected the S/U grading option, there is a “Cancel” button for any pending Satisfactory/Unsatisfactory selections.
 Select “Cancel,” and the posted grade you see will be retained.